 “Bug” is her middle name.
 I like animals that have middle names.
 Colby’s was “Like The Cheese” — as in, “Colby Like The Cheese [last name]”.
 So funny!
 Once, I met a basset hound named Basilfred Handlebars.
 I still giggle thinking about it.

-My mother and sister have been anxiously awaiting for me to want to go to the Atlanta Humane Society, and this weekend, I finally did it.
+My mother and sister have been anxiously waiting for me to go to the Atlanta Humane Society, and this weekend, I finally did it.
 I wound up going on Saturday and looked at three puppies, which you may have noticed posted to my Facebook page.
 Unsure about each of them (what was known about their breed mixes, activity levels, disposition), I returned on Sunday to make my decision.
 I hadn’t even noticed this sweet girl until I saw another couple holding her (isn’t that just like me, to narrow it down to three options, then choose something else completely different?).
 When they returned her to her cage to look at another puppy, I took a look at her.

 Her original name was Koala.
 She was a little bit smaller than the other puppies I’d been looking at, but I knew she’d still probably grow into a large dog (I didn’t want a little yapper after having sweet-natured and fun-loving Colby).
 Some brief paperwork later, and she was mine.
 Bringing her to the car, she was a little sleepy and dazed, so I waited patiently while she figured out where on my lap she wanted to sit.
 I didn’t like her given name, so I called her by a new one — Charlie — and she immediately looked up and into my eyes, as if recognizing it.
 Done.